Andrrs64/GridGL/README.md

 This project uses CMake, so you need to have that installed.

 ### Test application
-This is setup to compile with the engine dynamically for development purposes.
+This is set up to compile with the engine dynamically for development purposes.

 ```
 cd Test-Application